thoughtbot/maintaining-open-source-projects/README.md

 ### Who is the target audience of this book?

-Any person or company who finds themselves as maintainers (could be by chance!) of an open source project.
+Any person or company that is a maintainer of an open source project, or is considering becoming one, should read this book.

-If have any public repositories in GitHub, and someone you don't know is using your projects, this book is useful for you.
+For anyone with public repositories on GitHub, this book is useful.

-You may also find it interesting as a manager or company owner, as many companies successfully apply open source practices in their day-to-day work.
+Managers or company owners who apply open source practices in their day-to-day work will also find this book helpful.

 ### Why do they want to buy and read it?